andersonmadeira/avoante/README.md

 # Avoante

-Avoante is FlappyBird game clone built in Godot.
+Avoante is a FlappyBird game clone built in Godot.

 ### Screenshots